MicrosoftDocs/visualstudio-docs/docs/msbuild/solution-filters.md

 ---
 # Solution filters in MSBuild

-Solution filter files are JSON files that indicate to Visual Studio and MSBuild which projects to build or load from all those included in a solution.
+Solution filter files are JSON files that indicate which projects to build or load from all the projects in a solution.
 Starting with Visual Studio 2019 version 16.7, you can invoke MSBuild with the solution filter file to build the solution with filtering enabled.
 See [Filtered solutions](../ide/filtered-solutions.md).

 > [!NOTE]: As the solution filter file only reduces the set of projects that will be loaded or built and simplifies the format, the solution file is still necessary.